wynnliam/wynnliam.github.io/_drafts/2019-12-01-flowfields.markdown

 # Flow Fields
 So we know how to move an individual boid, and we know how to move a flock of boids.
 This is great, but suppose you want to navigate a space with obstacles?
 We need some way to have our flocks navigate.
-It may be tempting to hit this with something like A-star, but there are runtime problems with this.
+It may be tempting to hit this with something like [A-star](https://en.wikipedia.org/wiki/A*_search_algorithm), but there are runtime problems with this.

-For one, suppose we did A-star on individual boids.
-As absurd as this may be, it does have some benefits.
 Consider a scenario where, for some reason, a member of the flock was separated from the rest of its group:

 ![figure]({{ "/assests/flow-field-post/boid-seperated.jpg" | absolute_url }})

-If we did A-star on the entire flock, we run into an issue where this boid can’t navigate like the rest of the group because the path it would need is different.
-I’m sure there are ways to rectify this, but we can just avoid this problem by using a simpler method: flow fields.
+If we did a single A-star search for the entire flock, we run into an issue where this boid can’t navigate like the rest of the group because the path it would need is different.
+So we would probably have to do something like A-star on each of the individual boids.
+This would bring serious runtime problems in your simulation.
+Also, you would have to make sure your A-star search returns a list of steering forces that push your boids along the path.
+And if the path changes, you need to construct a new list.

+The problems go on and on, but we can avoid all of them with Flow Fields.

 Suppose you have a tile grid of N rows and M columns.
 Then a flow field would be a 2D array of